opensumi/docs/docs/develop/module-apis/layout.en.md

 replaceViewComponent(view: View, props?: any): void
 ```

 Available only in Slot that supports multi-view rendering.
-Replaces an existing sub view, typically used in preloaded scenarios to replace a loaded placeholder view.
+Replace an existing sub view, typically used in preloaded scenarios to replace a loaded placeholder view.

 ##### `disposeViewComponent()`